 It’s also important to remember that every time your little one puts things he found in his mouth or cries, it is not necessarily by cause of hunger.
 Babies may sometimes need to be cuddled or changed.

-It seems complicated to realize the difference between a baby’s hunger cues and other signs, don’t worry.
-As you spend more time with your little one, You will make the difference between them.
+It seems complicated to realize the difference between a baby’s hunger cues and other signs, but don’t worry.
+As you spend more time with your little one, You will make a difference between them.

 Furthermore, preparing a bottle for the baby every time he’s hungry might be exhausting.
 That’s why you need a formula dispenser (automatic or manual) to save you a lot of time and power. therefore, I wrote an article about Top Best Automatic And Manual Formula Dispensers in 2020 if you want to check